scvalex/ltc/docs/final.md

 \label{sec:strongly-typed}

 We now write the above example with LTc.
-First off, LTc requires the types of values inserted into it to have certain instances.
+First off, LTc requires the types of values inserted into it to have certain type class instances.

 ~~~~ {.haskell}
 {-# LANGUAGE DeriveDataTypeable, DeriveGeneric #-}